CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

     - Click **OK** three times to close all windows.

-    - Re-open **Visual studio code**, and perform these commands, to active the conda.
+    - Re-open **Visual Studio Code**, and perform these commands to activate the conda.

     ```
     conda init